Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Curvature Estimates

 \section{Curvature Estimates}

-In this section, we obtain the uniform upper bounds for curvatures of the evolving manifolds before the maximal time $(0<t<T-\delta_0)$ from some fixed $\delta_0$.
-With the Gauss map $\boldsymbol{\nu}$, one can parametrize the hypersurface so that the support function $S$ is written as
+In this section, we obtain the uniform upper bounds for curvatures of the evolving manifolds before the maximal time $T$.
+With the Gauss map $\boldsymbol{\nu}$, one can parametrise the hypersurface so that the support function $S$ is written as